 February 2012 — Won a federal court case for Apache Corporation authorizing Apache to exclude a purported shareholder’s proposal from its proxy materials.
 Soon after Apache filed suit, challenged the defendant’s eligibility and shareholder status, and sought a speedy hearing, the defendant offered judgment in favor of Apache.

-November 2011 – Settled a $48 million negligence case on behalf of our client Houston Refining LP against the owner and operator of one of the largest cranes in the world whose crane collapsed in Houston Refining’s industrial facility.
-Before we were hired, the defendant crane company had won a partial summary judgment under the economic loss rule eliminating over 95% of Houston Refining’s damages.
-After we were hired, we developed additional facts, argued within a different legal framework, and persuaded the court to vacate its partial summary judgment, thus restoring our right to seek 100% of our client’s damages.
+November 2011 — Settled a $48 million negligence case on behalf of our client Houston Refining LP against the owner and operator of one of the largest cranes in the world whose crane collapsed in Houston Refining’s industrial facility.
+Before we were hired, the crane company had won a partial summary judgment eliminating over 95% of Houston Refining’s damages.
+We developed additional facts, argued within a different legal framework, and persuaded the court to vacate its partial summary judgment.
 The case settled on confidential terms two weeks before trial.

 April 2011 — Won a federal court trial for KBR, Inc. authorizing KBR to exclude a purported shareholder’s proposal from its proxy materials.
 KBR filed suit in federal court, sought a speedy hearing, and sought a declaration that it properly may exclude the proposal from its proxy materials under Rule 14a-8(b) because the purported shareholder failed to prove his status as a shareholder and his eligibility to submit a proposal.
 The Court ruled in KBR’s favor.
 The other side’s appeal is pending in the Fifth Circuit.

-November 2010 — Won a $4-plus million judgment on the jury’s verdict for Frankel Offshore Energy against three of its oil and gas industry business partners, Grimes Energy Inc., Texas Standard Oil & Gas LP, and PetroVal Inc. Frankel Offshore has a 50% interest in a business venture and in certain oil and gas properties in Gulf of Mexico, and the other 50% is held by these three defendants.
+November 2010 — Won a $4-plus million judgment on the jury’s verdict for Frankel Offshore Energy against three of its former energy industry business partners.
 After a two week trial, the jury found that defendants engaged in fraud, breached their fiduciary duties, and breached multiple contracts with Frankel Offshore, and the court entered judgment based on the jury’s verdict.
 The judgment was reversed on appeal.
 Before trial, we had settled for confidential amounts with other parties, including oil and gas exploration and production company Probe Resources US Ltd. and private equity firm Warburg Pincus LLC.

 October 2010 — Settled during trial a multi-million dollar breach of contract lawsuit in which we argued to the jury that our multinational chemical manufacturer client’s freight forwarding company had failed to comply with the parties’ written contract by charging fees we claimed the contract did not allow.
 Before trial, we obtained a plaintiff-side summary judgment ruling on liability, and we went to trial on defendant’s affirmative defenses and on the issue of damages.
 We settled the case at the end of the first week of trial, and we agreed to keep the specific terms of the settlement confidential.